MathildeJ/Fantasy_Bakes/README.md

     }
 </script>
 ```
-Here, we simply decided to redirect the user to our custom restricted page which informs them that they cannot access this page while they are in a session:
+[Here](https://github.com/MathildeJ/Cake_shop_example/commit/a1b6efcd9f46889db58dab2e56a10faa9a73a02b), we simply decided to redirect the user to our custom restricted page which informs them that they cannot access this page while they are in a session:

 ![blacklist](https://github.com/MathildeJ/Fantasy_Bakes/blob/master/static/blacklist.gif)

 ##### Queue metadata

 We also have repeat customers and would like to be able to give them a more personal experience.
 In particular, we want to retrieve their login details and pass them on as metadata in the queue so that, for instance, our agents can call them by name.

 Firstly, we need to store their information when they log in (in 'metaName' and 'metaEmail') and then we can pass this data by using the 'QUEUE_METADATA_CALLBACK' option:
 ```
 QUEUE_METADATA_CALLBACK: new Function('return {"name": '+sessionStorage.getItem('metaName')+',"email": '+sessionStorage.getItem('metaEmail')+'}'),
 ```
+You can fin the source code [here](https://github.com/MathildeJ/Cake_shop_example/commit/78d214c358920cab1d7a1b0886c3c211e713832f).
 To know more about the syntax used for this option, click [here](https://www.surfly.com/cobrowsing-api/).

 As can be seen below, the agents can directly see this information from the 'Queue' panel: